-Vacation planning is ticking back up now that covid cases are down.
-And if you really want the trip of a lifetime, it may just be the perfect time for an eco-luxury African safari.
+Ready for the trip of a lifetime?
+It may just be the perfect time for an eco-luxury African safari.

 “For rural communities, the safari industry represents an important source of income for thousands of families and local businesses,” ABWB says.
 “The absence of tourism funds also hinders community development projects that support schools and health clinics.”

-Now, two years after the pandemic started, Africa’s tourims industry is once again coming to life.
+Now, three years after the pandemic started, Africa’s tourism industry is once again coming to life.

 In June, the Lower Zambezi National Park in Zambia will be home to Lolebezi, a new luxury safari camp set to open on the park’s east side, created by African Bush Camps.

 Completely off-grid, the camp is powered by a solar farm in a nearby forest clearing.
 The resort manages its wastewater to ensure it doesn’t pollute the forest.
 Food is sourced locally.
 The safari camp, which can accommodate 16 guests in its suites, emphasizes environmentally sensitive design.